Download Flexera Kubernetes Inventory Agent

 3. Expand the Inventory agent for download section.

-4. Click Download Flexera Kubernetes inventory agent and save the downloaded archive file to a suitable location.
+4. Click Download Flexera Kubernetes Inventory Agent and save the downloaded archive file to a suitable location.

-5. From the downloaded archive, extract the Flexera Kubernetes inventory agent image, for example with the following command line (replacing the placeholder x.y.z with the appropriate version number — for example, at the 2022 R2 release, this is 1.7.0):
+5. From the downloaded archive, extract the Flexera Kubernetes Inventory Agent image, for example with the following command line (replacing the placeholder x.y.z with the appropriate version number — for example, at the 2022 R2 release, this is 1.7.0):

 tar xzf flexera-krm-operator-x.y.z.tar.gz

-Note: The version numbers in this command are the version numbers for the Flexera Kubernetes inventory agent you have downloaded, as shown in the name of the downloaded archive.
+Note: The version numbers in this command are the version numbers for the Flexera Kubernetes Inventory Agent you have downloaded, as shown in the name of the downloaded archive.
 Keep in mind that the downloaded image also includes the core inventory component of FlexNet Inventory Agent (ndtrack.sh), which has its own distinct version number.
-By default, when the Flexera Kubernetes inventory agent pod is initially run on a Kubernetes node, it first asks its assigned inventory beacon for the latest policy about your settings in the Inventory agent for automatic deployment > Version to deploy section of the Inventory Settings page.
+By default, when the Flexera Kubernetes Inventory Agent pod is initially run on a Kubernetes node, it first asks its assigned inventory beacon for the latest policy about your settings in the Inventory agent for automatic deployment > Version to deploy section of the Inventory Settings page.
 If your selected version for FlexNet Inventory Agent does not match the one supplied in the downloaded image, the pod downloads the specified version, and subsequently uses that version of ndtrack.sh for collecting software inventory from other pods on the node.
-(If you do not want Flexera Kubernetes inventory agent to honor your settings in the web interface but instead use the version of ndtrack.sh included in the archived image you have just downloaded, ask your Kubernetes administrator to change the default value of downloadFromBeacon, as described in Advanced Flexera Kubernetes inventory agent attributes.)
+(If you do not want Flexera Kubernetes Inventory Agent to honor your settings in the web interface but instead use the version of ndtrack.sh included in the archived image you have just downloaded, ask your Kubernetes administrator to change the default value of downloadFromBeacon, as described in Advanced Flexera Kubernetes inventory agent attributes.)

 6. Move into the directory that was extracted from the archive: